 Elissa started at Patagonia as an intern.
-A native of Ventura, California, where Patagonia is headquartered, she was familiar with the company and interested in its work.
+Originally from Ventura, California, where Patagonia is headquartered, she was familiar with the company and interested in its work.
 But she didn’t think there would be a role for someone with a zoology and environmental science background at an outdoor apparel company.
 At the end of her second year at Bren, Patagonia posted an internship for an environmental analyst position.
 She got that internship, and has moved up at the company over time to her current senior management position.
 Now, she explains, she’s in a role that is directly linked to the environmental impact of the apparel products, a niche that she has seen steadily growing at other companies in the apparel industry.

 The school demands a high quality of work that prepares students well for the professional world.
 By the end of the two years at Bren, students are ready to work in a space where that is expected.

 “At first when I started in the environmental space, I wondered if concern for the environment would be a short trend.
 I haven’t seen that be the case at all,” she says.
 “The environmental issues that result from the production and consumption of consumer goods are huge and still growing, which makes it feel like really meaningful work.
 We have a lot of colleagues that we work with for other brands.
 We’re always sharing best practices.
 Internally we’re trying to find ways where we can not only improve Patagonia but also influence the larger apparel space to make it a cleaner industry.”